 Claudia Rinaldi, Ph.D.

-Claudia is the Endowed Joan Wieler Arno 49 Professor at Lasell University.
-She is currently a full professor of education and chair of the Education Program.
+Claudia is a Full Professor of Education at Lasell University.
+She is also chair of the undergraduate Education Program.
 Claudia has been a teacher, researcher, consultant, and professor of special education.
 She is a published national expert on Learning Disabilities of English Language Learners and presents on these topics since 2000 at various conferences including the American Psychological Association (APA), the Council for Exceptional Children (CEC), the National Association of School Psychologists (NASP), the Teachers for Speakers of Other Languages (TESOL) among others.
+If you are interested in consultation with your school or district, please visit our consulting website Venture Educational Collaborative.

 Claudia has also developed a graduate certificate in Teaching Bilingual English Learners with Disabilities at Lasell University to respond to the need for professional development for all teachers working with diverse students.